nhsx/nhs_time_of_travel/index.md

   <iframe width= "455" height="455"  src="images/folium/route_map.html" style="border:none;"></iframe>
 </p>

+The statistics for the free-flow and Uber-weighted fastest routes between St. John’s Wood Medical Practice and St. Thomas Hospital are summarized in a table (Table below).
+At 6 pm the Uber-weighted route differs significantly from the free-flow route, highlighting the impact of traffic on the fastest route between two locations in central London.
+The free-flow route is slightly longer than the Uber-weighted route.
+While longer, assuming free-flow speeds this route is quicker than the Uber-weighted route as it involves driving through Park Lane (on the edge of Hyde park) which in 2020 had a speed limit of 40 mph (almost all other streets in central London have a speed limit of 20 mph).
+As a result of the gaps in the Uber Movement dataset, only 51% of the edges in the Uber-weighted route had corresponding Uber Movement datapoints.
+Therefore, the estimated travel time for this route (~ 13 min 40 seconds) is still likely a significant underestimation of the actual travel time at 6 pm.

 <p align="left">
   <iframe width= "960" src="images/folium/plotly_table.html" style="border:none;"></iframe>
 </p>

+Estimating accurate travel times using open-source tools and data is challenging due to the lack of available travel time and speed data.
+Examples of paid-for alternatives include the [Google Maps API](https://developers.google.com/maps) and [Otonomo](https://otonomo.io/traffic-data/).

 <div class="nhsuk-action-link">
   <a class="nhsuk-action-link__link" href="data/uber_movement_speeds_6pm.csv">